sashank5644/LlamaIndex-History-Project/README.md

 Download https://ollama.com/

-It is best practice to create a virtual environment to manage the required dependencies and framework versions for this project.
+It is best to create a virtual environment to manage the required dependencies and framework versions for this project.
 To initialize and set up a virtual environment, first clone this repository to your local development environment.

     git clone <repository-url>